Administration of territory in dynastic China: Han dynasty (202 BC–220 AD)

 The founder of the Han dynasty, Emperor Gaozu of Han (r.
 28 February 202 – 1 June 195 BC), separated the dynasty's territory between the western half directly controlled by the imperial capital, and the eastern half, ruled by Kings of the Han dynasty.
 In the areas controlled by the central government, regional hierarchy followed the Qin model of commandery and county.
-The eastern nobility ruled kingdoms (wangguo) or marquisates (houguo) that were largely autonomous until 154 BC when a series of imperial actions gradually brought them under central control.
-By the end of the millennium they differed from commanderies and counties only in name and were controlled by a Counselor-delegate (guoxiang) appointed by the central government.
+The eastern nobility ruled kingdoms (wangguo 王國) or marquisates (houguo 侯國) that were largely autonomous until 154 BC when a series of imperial actions gradually brought them under central control.
+By the end of the millennium they differed from commanderies and counties only in name and were controlled by a Counselor-delegate (guoxiang 國相) appointed by the central government.

 Until 106 BC, the central government supervised the commanderies through touring Censors, but in that year, Emperor Wu of Han formally divided the commanderies into 13 provinces.
 These provinces were split into commanderies governed by Administrators (taishou, 太守), who are overseen by Regional Inspectors (cishi, 刺史) of a province.
 Regional Inspectors and Governors were not allowed to serve in their native commandery.
 Later Regional Inspectors were replaced by Regional Governors (zhoumu, 州牧) in late Eastern Han, who controlled the provinces directly.

-After 104 BC, the imperial capital was governed by the Three Guardians (sanfu): Metropolitan Governor (jingzhaoyin), Guardian of the Left (zuopingyi), and Guardian of the Right (youpingyi).
-After 89 BC, these three positions were subordinated by the Military Commandant (sili xiaowei) who reported directly to the emperor.
+After 104 BC, the imperial capital was governed by the Three Guardians (sanfu 三輔): Metropolitan Governor (jingzhaoyin 京兆尹), Guardian of the Left (zuopingyi 左馮翊), and Guardian of the Right (youfufeng 右扶風).
+After 89 BC, these three positions were subordinated by the Military Commandant (sili xiaowei 司隸校尉) who reported directly to the emperor.